Are you a bibliophile? Are you the sort of person who always has their head in a book?

 Sponsored posts and reviews

-Once you have a large enough following, some publishers and authors may pay you to feature their books, or another kind of sponsored content.
+Once you have a large enough following, some publishers and authors may pay you to feature their books.
+You will almost certainly get offered lots of free books, too!

 How to start a book blog?